manesec/maketoolkit/README.md

 There are 3 main structure, `Tools` , `Search db` and `Script`.

-`Tools` use to install all the pen-test tools.
+`Tools` use to install the pen-test tools.

 `Search DB` use to search local document.
 It mean you need to download search db before to use.